 #3 Objects trapped between teeth:

-Use a dental floss gently to remove the object.
+Use dental floss gently to remove the object.
 Avoid using any sharp object or pin to poke the stuck object between your teeth.
 But it is to be kept in mind that these sharp objects can end up cutting your gums, causing further damage.
-So, it is always recommended to call your dentist upon any emergency.
+So, it is always recommended to call your dentist in any emergency.

 #4 Extruded tooth: